OurDigitalWorld/SupplejackParserSamples/README.md

 and you can read the docs here: https://github.com/OurDigitalWorld/supplejack-ember/wiki

 This collection also includes a parser template, and a code snippet for reuse in specific parsers.
-Also include is the record_schema.rb we use for these parsers
+Also included is the record_schema.rb we use for these parsers

 Note: some of the parsers reference metadata files rather than OAI endpoints.
 If you want to download or access these files they are located at http://eln-sj4.is.sfu.ca/data